oliverjakobs/oliverjakobs.github.io/_posts/2020-09-27-generator-part1.md

 }
 {% endhighlight %}

->Note: A possible upgrade would be to specify via index which argument of the enum is needed in what order.
-But I had no need for that feature (yet).
+There are various ways this language and the generator could be improved.
+But these features are either too complicated or are simply not needed for now.
+A possible upgrade would be to specify via index which argument of the enum is needed in what order.

 ----